Pylons/pyramid/docs/zcml/view.rst

   representing the class that a graph traversal parent object of the :term:`context` must be an instance of (or :term:`interface` that a parent object must provide) in order for this view to be found and called.
-Your models must be "location-aware" to use this feature.
+Your resources must be "location-aware" to use this feature.
   See :ref:`location_aware` for more information about location-awareness.